U.S. Route 425

 U.S. Route 425 (US 425) is a north–south United States highway that travels in the U.S. states of Mississippi, Louisiana, and Arkansas.
 It was first commissioned in 1989.

 The route's northern terminus is in Pine Bluff, Arkansas, at an interchange with Interstate 530/U.S. Route 63/U.S. Route 65/U.S. Route 79/US 65B/AR 190.
 Until 2005, its southern terminus was in Bastrop, Louisiana, at an intersection with U.S. Route 165.
 In 2005, it was extended to Natchez, Mississippi, at an intersection with U.S. Route 61.

 US 425 is an amalgamation of former state highways.
 Most of US 425 in Louisiana, for example, is merely a concurrency with Louisiana Highway 15 (LA 15).

 Route description

 The route number does not follow the numbering convention for U.S. Highways established by the American Association of State Highway and Transportation Officials.
-The number 425 would normally be used a spur of U.S. Route 25.
-However, the two routes have never connected.
+The number "425" indicates that this highway is a spur of US 25, which is much farther to the east (it is much more closely related to US 65).
+However, the two routes have never connected or even approached each other.